cmusser/vpnd/README.md

 - Doesn't run an ancillary script to set up the networking.
 An example script is provided.

-- Easy to configure on a pair of router hosts, but also can be used on a client.
-This is harder to manage for lots of clients because the process is currently designed to talk to a single peer.
+- Easy to configure on a pair of gateway hosts, but also can be used on a gateway and single client.
+Managing many clients is harder because the process is currently designed to talk to a single peer.
+Extending the system to be a full blown VPN access concentrator is possible.